Bus company sued by NYC agrees not to bring migrants to region anymore

 “Defendant Roadrunner Charters Inc. will refrain forthwith from transporting individuals known as migrants from Texas to New York City, and/or from Texas to the vicinity of New York City, including but not limited to New Jersey,” said the two-page stipulation.

-The agreement did not cover the other 16 bus companies sued by the city.
+The agreement, filed in Manhattan Supreme Court, did not cover the other 16 bus companies sued by the city.

 A lawyer for Roadrunner, Robert Hantman, said that the company is not currently bringing migrants to the city.
 But he added his client expects “to be successful in the major issue: which is that bus companies have nothing to do” with planning migrant transports to New York.